reegis/deflex/docs/input_data.rst

 **COLUMNS**

 efficiency: ``float``
-    The efficiency of the mobility technology.
+    The efficiency of the fuel production.
+If a `diesel` demand is defined in the `mobility demand series` table the `efficiency` represents the efficiency of `diesel` production from the commodity source e.g. oil.
+For a `biofuel` demand the efficiency of the production of `biofuel` from `biomass` has to be defined.

 source: ``str``
     The source that the technology uses.
+Except for `electricity` the combination of `source` and `source region` has to exist in the `commodity sources` table.
+The `electricity` source will be connected to the electricity bus of the region defined in `source region`.

 source region: ``str``
     The region where the source comes from.